awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 **To copy the database**

-1. Connect to the RDS read replica of the source MySQL DB instance, and run the MySQL `SHOW SLAVE STATUS\G` statement\.
+1. Connect to the RDS read replica of the source MySQL DB instance, and run the MySQL `SHOW REPLICA STATUS\G` statement\.
 Note the values for the following:
    + `Master_Host`
    + `Master_Port`
    + `Master_Log_File`
    + `Exec_Master_Log_Pos`
+**Note**
+Previous versions of MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
+If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

 1. Use the mysqldump utility to create a snapshot, which copies the data from Amazon RDS to your local client computer\.
 Then run another utility to load the data into the external MySQL database\.
 Ensure that your client computer has enough space to hold the `mysqldump` files from the databases to be replicated\.
 This process can take several hours for very large databases\.
 Follow the directions in [Creating a data snapshot using mysqldump](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-howto-mysqldump.html) in the MySQL documentation\.